zulip/zulip/docs/new-feature-tutorial.md

 feature adds a new parameter that should be sent to clients when the application loads and be accessible via JavaScript, and there is already a view that does this for related flags: `update_realm`.
-So in this case, we can add out code to the existing view instead of creating a new one. :
+So in this case, we can add our code to the existing view instead of creating a new one. :

     # zerver/views/__init__.py